 On paper, many aspects of our itinerary sounded dreamy (and they were).
-But I was under no illusion that travelling with my new husband was going to be a honeymoon.
+But I was under no illusion that traveling with my new husband was going to be a honeymoon.
 We’d done the romantic stuff – this was about challenging ourselves as a couple – and individuals.
 It would be intense and, I’d go so far as to say, could make or break us.

 Many of the challenges came from the logistics of travel itself and the very real issue that sometimes your logical-thinking brain simply malfunctions when you’re not on home soil.
-We learnt the hard way to leave plenty of time between flights after a connection to Zambia was cancelled, forcing us to fork out several hundred pounds to avoid missing our safari plane.
+We learnt the hard way to leave plenty of time between flights after a connection to Zambia was canceled, forcing us to fork out several hundred pounds to avoid missing our safari plane.

-And I’ll never forget the stomach-churning moment we realised we’d got our currency conversion terribly wrong, paying a taxi driver a small fortune for a short journey down the Kenyan coast.
+And I’ll never forget the stomach-churning moment we realized we’d got our currency conversion terribly wrong, paying a taxi driver a small fortune for a short journey down the Kenyan coast.
 These kinds of tense moments, of course, led to bickers between us and that dreaded feeling that perhaps we weren’t cut out for this.